It started with music ...

 After learning from the masters in Europe, David made his Carnegie Hall debut and performed as soloist with the New York Philharmonic Orchestra and Metropolitan Opera.
 A sought-after artist, he performed in Boston, Chicago, and throughout the U.S., as well as in London, Berlin, Dresden, and other European cities, all to rave reviews.
 He also composed four pieces published by noted New York publisher Carl Fisher.

-In addition to enjoying worldwide aclaim for his performances, David supported his widowed mother by providing music lessons to individuals in our community.
-He was eager to share his talent with other young musicians, always remembering the support he received by Emily Sibley Watson and her friend George Eastman.
+In addition to enjoying worldwide acclaim for his performances, David supported his widowed mother by providing music lessons to individuals in our community.
+He was eager to share his talent with other young musicians, always remembering the support he received from Emily Sibley Watson and her friend George Eastman.

-In 1917, David enlisted in the army during World War I. After a year, he began pressing to go to the front line.
+In 1917, David enlisted in the army during World War I and is assigned to the Infantry Division.
+After a year, he began pressing to go to the front line.
 In his last letter to his mother he wrote, “But remember, I count on you to be in tune with me.
 I lean on you as much as you on me.
 So be brave and very, very strong.”
 Soon after going to the front line, Second Lieutenant David Hochstein, at the age of 26, was tragically killed in the Battle of Argonne in October 1918.

 It took months for the news to finally be confirmed that David was gone.
 The Rochester community mourned his loss and no one felt it more than his mother and Emily Sibley Watson.

 Emily led the charge to rally the community around creating a school to honor David’s dream of providing music education, regardless of an individual's means.
 The community joined in and a benefit concert was held to memorialize David.
 The funds raised helped create the David Hochstein Memorial Music School in 1920 and lessons began where the Hochstein family lived on Joseph Avenue on January 2, 1920.